-It further reported that the most adopted active coping strategy by the respondents of the study was found the religious coping22.
-Another study reported that depression had significant relation with coping mechanisms but there was no relation with uncertainty23.
-Similarly, one more study found that coping mechanism helps in reducing depression in cancer patients and the frequently used coping styles by Egyptian breast cancer patients were religion, acceptance, emotional support, and self-distraction24.
-It is pertinent to mention that the study in hand disclosed that only a few patients approached the Psychologist or Psychiatrist for the treatment of depression which is a matter of grave concern because many researchers considered psycho-social interventions as the most effective strategy to cope with the depression.
-Smith (2015) also recommended psycho-social interventions/ Psychotherapy or counseling as the most effective coping strategies in cancer patients to deal with anxiety and depression25.
+It further reported that the most adopted active coping strategy by the respondents of the study was found the religious coping.
+Another study reported that depression had significant relation with coping mechanisms but there was no relation with uncertainty.
+Similarly, one more study found that coping mechanism helps in reducing depression in cancer patients and the frequently used coping styles by Egyptian breast cancer patients were religion, acceptance, emotional support, and self-distraction.
+It is pertinent to mention that the study in hand disclosed that only a few patients approached the Psychologist or Psychiatrist for the treatment of depression which is a matter of grave concern because many researchers considered psycho-social interventions as the most effective strategy to cope 2015 with the depression.
+Smith HR also psycho-social recommended interventions/ Psychotherapy or counseling as the most effective coping strategies in cancer patients to deal with anxiety and depression.
+Moreover, comprehensive research work should be conducted to gauge the prevalence of depression among cancer patients at the national level.